 where,

 If the high layer in TS 38.331 [2] signaling of smtc2 is configured, TSMTCperiod corresponds to the value of higher layer parameter smtc2; Otherwise TSMTCperiod corresponds to the value of higher layer parameter smtc1.
 TSMTCperiod is the shortest SMTC period among all CCs in the same FR2 band, given the SMTC offset of all CCs in FR2 provided the same offset.

+When measurement gap is configured,

+a BFD-RS resource or an SMTC occasion is condiered as overlapped with gap if it overlaps the measurement gap occasion, and

+xRP = MGRP

+When NCSG is configured,

+a BFD-RS resource or an SMTC occasion is condiered as overlapped with gap if it overlaps the VIL1 or VIL2 of NCSG, and

+xRP = VIRP

-Longer evaluation period would be expected if the combination of BFD-RS resource, SMTC occasion and measurement gap configurations does not meet pervious conditions.
+Longer evaluation period would be expected if the combination of BFD-RS resource, SMTC occasion and gap configurations does not meet pervious conditions.

 For either an FR1 or FR2 serving cell, longer evaluation period would be expected during the period Tidentify_CGI when the UE is requested to decode an NR CGI.